msoute/vertx-deploy-tools/README.md

 # Changelog

+## 3.0.5
+* [BUG] Do not create AutoDiscoverDeployService if AWS is not enabled.
+* [BUG] Create runDir before starting cleanup.

 ## 3.0.4

-* [Enhancement] Orderd shutdown of applications to prevent errors in the cluster
+* [Enhancement] Ordered shutdown of applications to prevent errors in the cluster

 ## 3.0.3